Fleid/fleid.github.io/_posts/2020-01-24-azure-devops-keyvault.md

 - **YAML** experience / **Inline** script
   - Input macro
-  - Mapped environment variable (recommended in the doc)
+  - Mapped environment variable (recommended in the doc but YAML not available in Release)
   - PowerShell Get-AzKeyVaultSecret

 - **YAML** experience / **File Path** script
   - Argument / Parameter mapping
-  - Mapped environment variable  (recommended in the doc)
+  - Mapped environment variable  (recommended in the doc but YAML not available in Release)
   - PowerShell Get-AzKeyVaultSecret

 - **Classic** experience / **Inline** script